arun477/beifong/readme.md

 ### Managing Storage Growth

-For larger deployments, consider these storage optimization strategies:
+If asset storage grows, consider these storage optimization strategies:

 **Cloud Storage Integration:**
 - Use s3fs to mount an S3 bucket as a local folder for media assets